Blood. Not a good sign.

 “Thank you.
 Now, honey, please, which one is it?”
-Darren barely dodged Crewe’s hand.
+Dunstan barely dodged Crewe’s hand.

 “No violence now.
 Not in front of the children.”

 “Crewe, I’m sorry.”
-Darren groaned and stood.
+Dunstan groaned and stood.
 He leisurely walked down the steps towards his partner.
 “Seriously, which one is it?”

-Turning his head to watch Darren, Crewe took a deep, calming breath.
+Turning his head to watch Dunstan, Crewe took a deep, calming breath.
 “He should be in lane nine.”

 Both counted the lanes, realizing the last few were reserved for those involved in aquatic sports.
 It explained why the boy in lane nine swam much faster than the other students.

 “Are we starting a swim league or something?”
-Darren asked, his eyes lazily following the target.
+Dunstan asked, his eyes lazily following the target.

 “I’m guessing he doesn’t impress you.
 Should we even bother going down and talking to him?”